CHH Center for Youth and Families

 - Tuesdays and Thursdays: 8:30-8pm

 - Fridays: 8:30-5pm

 The Center’s approach is wide-ranging, beginning with a thorough and sensitive evaluation of the “whole” child in the context of the family, school and the community.
-To further this understanding, the Center Staff work closely with schools, guidance counselors, local area pediatricians and other community providers.
-Our out-patient program provided services to 874 children in 2010.
-There were a total of 11,457 visits in child services as a whole in 2010.
+To further this understanding, the Center staff work closely with schools, guidance counselors, local area pediatricians and other community providers.

 The Center’s interdisciplinary team includes professionals from the following disciplines: